ywiyogo/CarND-Traffic-Sign-Classifier-Project/writeup_wiyogo.md

 ####3.
 Model Training: The submission describes how the model was trained by discussing what optimizer was used, batch size, number of epochs and values for hyperparameters.

+I used the iterative approach for designing neural network task.
+Firstly I tried the LeNet from the lecture.
+I chose LeNet from the lecture because based on the lecture it can return more than 95% of accuracy for the handwriting dataset in grayscale image format.
 The code for training the model is located in the eigth cell of the ipython notebook.

+My first five experiments shows how the amount of the training data set and the convolutional layer influence the performance of the validation accuracy.
+The below figure shows the comparison:

+![alt text][image9]

 Since I cannot utilize GPU (on my private laptop and IPython Notebook hangs very often in my AWS instance), I apply these standard parameters same as the LeNet model since the lecture shows how high accurate the model is:
 * Batch size: 128
 * type of optimizer: Adam Optimizer

+Using the SGD optimizer, my model has failed.
+It returns the training accuracy below 10%.

-I was experimenting also with diffirent values of sigma.
-A high value of sigma (bigger than 0.3) results a significant drawback.
+I was experimenting also with different values of sigma.
+A high value of sigma (bigger or less than 0.1) results a significant drawback.
 This verify the explaination from Vincent in the lecture that we should not try to start with a high probability value for our weights.

-After several experiments, I use these parameters:
-* epochs: 40
-* learning rate: 0.0007.
-* sigma:
+The `tf.truncated_normal()` can return a range between -2sigma and 2sigma as the initial weights.
+Thus, we don't want to have initial weights that are higher than 0.4.

-I've recorded my history of the experiments in the file Comparison.ods.
+I've recorded some histories of the experiments in the file Comparison.ods.

 ####4.
 Solution Design: The project thoroughly discusses the approach taken for deriving and designing a model architecture fit for solving the problem given.

-I used the iterative approach for designing neural network task.
-Firstly I tried the LeNet from the lecture.
-I chose LeNet from the lecture because based on the lecture it can return more than 95% of accuracy for the handwriting dataset in grayscale format.

-The problem of my initial model was that after my initial try, it has validation accuracy between 85% and 90%.
-This was also caused by the initial training data set.
+The problem of the initial model was that after my initial try, it has validation accuracy below 90%.

 With the final training data set, it delivered approximately between 90% to 93% validation accuracy.
 After, I read this recommended [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), the proposed model utilized 3 times of convolution.
 Therefore, I tried to add the third convolution layer in LeNet.
 However, it did not bring a significant improvement, max only 1% accuracy.

 I modified the architecture , so that on the second stage I have 2 parallel convolution layers, we can call them Layer 2-1 and Layer 2-2.
 The layer 3 acquires the input from L2-1 and conducts the matrix multiplication (fully connected).
 Layer 4 concatenates the output from Layer 3 and Layer 2-2.
 Afterward, I created three additional fully connected layers (Layer 5, 6, and 7).
 With this architecture, I can achive 93% of validation accuracy.
+I called this customized model as YoWiNet in this project.

+![alt text][image11]

+After my several experiments (that can be seen on the below figure), I use these parameters:
+* epochs: 40
+* learning rate: 0.0007.
+* mu = 0
+* sigma: 0.1

+![alt text][image10]

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of **0.951**
-* validation set accuracy of ?
+* validation set accuracy of **0.930**
-* test set accuracy of ?
+* test set accuracy of **1.00**

 My conclusion is that tuning the parameter and the design of CNN does not bring a high improvement if our training and validation data set not good and not big enough.